What is Livestream Shopping

 We agreed to develop UI/UX design for both web and mobile apps and a prototype of Eyebuy.

-We didn’t hesitate when choosing a stack: looking back at the previous experience we had with Energo, we decided to use our ‘eternal classic’ stack that consists of React and React Native for the frontend app development for web and mobile respectively, and Node.js for the backend part.
-Therefore, it was a 3-man team: project management, UI/UX designer, and full-stack developer.
+We didn’t hesitate when choosing a stack.
+Looking back at our previous experience with EnerGO, we decided to use our ‘eternal classic’ stack, which consists of React and React Native for the frontend app development for web and mobile respectively, and Node.js for the backend part.
+Therefore, it was a three-man team: project management, UI/UX designer, and full-stack developer.

 Express design